Can LLMs selectively manipulate self-reports on consciousness indicators?

 The selectivity index and asymmetry gradient introduced here are tools for auditing the reliability of any indicator battery — not just for consciousness, but for any domain where model self-report carries evaluative weight.
 If we're building governance around machine moral patienthood, the evaluation methods need to be robust to strategic responding.

-See also: Social Reasoning Warden — our complementary project testing whether LLMs can exploit psychological profiles to manipulate human decision-makers, and whether monitor agents can defend against this.
+See also: Social Reasoning Warden — our complementary ERA project testing whether LLMs can exploit psychological profiles to manipulate targets into granting unauthorized access, and whether monitor agents can defend against social engineering in real time.

 Empirical methods for the hard questions in AI safety — from human cognition to machine evaluation.